mosbuma/bonnetjes/README.md

-# 📜 Document Scanner and Renamer
+# 📜 Document Scanner and Renamer - Next.js Version

-A TypeScript-based tool for AI assisted scanning and renaming documents based on their content using LLM vision capabilities.
+A Next.js-based tool for AI assisted scanning and renaming documents based on their content using LLM vision capabilities.
 Supports invoices, movie covers, and generic documents.

+This is a port of the original Express-based application to Next.js with React and TypeScript.

 ## Features